bwasmith/books/buried-giant.md

 of it now?
 The armor too I'd take off but I fear you all laughing to see the skinned fox beneath!
 (275)

+What kind of god is it, sir, wishes wrongs to go forgotten and unpunished?
+(285)

 Yes, we slaughtered plenty, I admit it, caring not who was strong and who weak.
 God may not have smilied at us, but we cleansed the land of war (285)